xprize-msu/inatVisionTraining/README.md

 * pandas
 * yaml
 * tensorflow
+* nets (pip only)
 * tqdm
 * json

 ## Configuration

 Specify various parameters for training, validating, and testing the model in a YAML file.
-An example is provided in `config.yml.example`, though the parameters within are not up to date.
+An example is provided in `config.yml.example`.
+This example has been modified from the original to better reflect the state of the code.

 The following tables describe parameters that **must be set**.
 There are no defaults within the code.